-Economics of Industrial Physics Organization Political Science International Economics American Politics Labor Economics Comparative Politics Monetary Economics International Relations Public Economics Law and Legal Reasoning
+Organization Political Science

+International Economics American Politics

+Labor Economics Comparative Politics

+Monetary Economics International Relations

+Public Economics Law and Legal Reasoning

-Specific degree requirements and additional information for these programs can be found in the departmental sections of this catalog.
+Specific degree requirements and additional information for these programs are found in the departmental sections of this catalog.

 Dedman College students may also complete second majors and minors in other schools on campus, including the Cox School of Business, the Lyle School of Engineering, the Meadows School of the Arts, and the Simmons School of Education and Human Development.
-Interested students should contact the Office of the Dean in those schools concerning specific requirements.